MoamenM/universities-assignment/README.md

 1. Open the Xcode project file (`UniversitiesAssignment.xcworkspace`) in Xcode.

+2. Install the needed dependencies via SPM

-2. Select the target you want to build.
+3. Select the target you want to build.

-3. Build the project (Shortcut: `Command + B`).
+4. Build the project (Shortcut: `Command + B`).

 ## Running